pote/gpm/README.md

   <img src="./gpm_logo.png">
 </div>

-gpm is a minimalistic package manager for Go that leverages the power of the `go get` command and the underlying version control systems used by it to set your Go dependencies to desired versions, thus allowing easily reproducible builds in your Go projects.
+gpm is a minimalist package manager for Go that leverages the power of the `go get` command and the underlying version control systems used by it to set your Go dependencies to desired versions, thus allowing easily reproducible builds in your Go projects.

 Go Package Manager makes no assumptions about your dependencies and supports Git, Bazaar and Mercurial hosted Go packages, for a smoother workflow be sure to check out [gvp](https://github.com/pote/gvp) - the Go Versioning Packager which  provides dependency isolation for your projects.

 #### Go package versioning and vendoring with gpm + [gvp](https://github.com/pote/gvp) in one simple gif:

 ![gpm + gvp](./gpm_install.gif)

 ### Install in OSX with Homebrew